 - debts arising from inappropriate practice following referral to the Professional Services Review

 - debts arising from one party having committed Medicare fraud without knowledge of the other.

 How the debt is shared

-By default, the primary debtor is responsible for 65% of the debt, and the secondary debtor 35%.
+- the health practitioner is responsible for 65% of the debt

-However, we will consider setting a different split that is fair and reasonable, depending on:
+We will consider a different split that is fair and reasonable, depending on:

-- any arrangements between the parties for apportioning the benefits paid (if so, we'll look at the proportion of the benefits paid received by the primary debtor)
+- any arrangements between the parties for apportioning the benefits paid (we look at the proportion of the benefits the health practitioner receives)

-- what influence or control the secondary debtor may have had over the billing for the services under audit.
+- what influence or control the secondary debtor may have had over the billing.